 In 2017, thanks to the generosity of Bests and the drive of Jon Helmer from Geelong Cellar Door, we were privileged to be able to take cuttings from Bests so that we could reintroduce the descendants from these original vines back into the Barrabool Hills.
 Cuttings were collected in 2017 and sent away to be grafted onto phylloxera resistant rootstock in preparation for planting out.
 While we were waiting for the cuttings to develop a new small vineyard was built along the road leading up to the cellar door.

 On the first day of Spring in 2018 a band of Wine Geelong members and other enthusiastic helpers converged on our vineyard and planted out our newly named Heritage Block with the Pinot Meunier cuttings.
 Max Allan came for the day and wrote an article for Gourmet Traveller Wine.
 The planting was efficiently finished in a couple of hours, then it was off up the road to the cellars of the original Neuchatel vineyard for a tasting of modern Neuchatel wines brought from Switzerland for the occasion.

 Our tasting was attended by the Swiss Consul General and her husband who were excited about the historic links between the areas, and the potential for strengthening ties between the Geelong wine region and Neuchatel.

 When you drive up to the cellar door the Pinot Meunier vineyard will greet you on the left hand side of the road.

 Pinot Meunier is a relative of Pinot Noir and it is usually used in the production of Champaign or as lighter Pinot Noir style still wine.
+It can also make a seriously magnificent wine, as can be seen with the Bests Old Vine Pinot Meunier.
 Initially we will use our Pinot Meunier as a component in our sparkling wine, and when the vines are more mature we plan to explore the production of a still wine.